All Episodes

 Let me finish.

-If we have the first any type of war or any type of meltdown, yeah.
+If we have the first any type of war or any type of meltdown, the United States is over because we will not have the source of income because no one's talking about death and deficit right now, debt or deficit.

-They're just talking about giving it, and I don't know why we keep thinking the corporations have to get money to give to us when it's the people who form corporations.
+And I don't know why we keep thinking the corporations have to get money to give to us when it's the people who form corporations.

-You you can say you support those things, but everything you have voted for and supported in the last three presidential elections don't get you there.
+You can say you support those things, but everything you have voted for and supported in the last three presidential elections don't get you there.

-It just isn't gonna help.
+It just isn't going to help.

 And I'm saying that if we don't change course, well, it's like, you know, how do you define insanity?